risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

  #### Data format

- `DEBEZIUM_JSON` — Data is in Debezium JSON format.
+ Data is in Debezium JSON format.
 [Debezium](https://debezium.io) is a log-based CDC tool that can capture row changes from various database management systems such as PostgreSQL, MySQL, and SQL Server and generate events with consistent structures in real time.
 The PostgreSQL CDC connector in RisingWave supports JSON as the serialization format for Debezium data.
 The data format does not need to be specified when creating a table with `postgres-cdc` as the source.

  #### Example